kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

        COPYRIGHT        integrations  readthedocs.yml   setup.py         volttron_data
        debugging_utils  LICENSE.md    RELEASE_NOTES.md  start-volttron   volttrontesting

-.. _Bootstrap-VOLTTRON-environment:

 3. Bootstrap VOLTTRON environment
 ------------------------------

 VOLTTRON is a Python-based platform.
-In this step, we will rely on The bootstrap.py  script in the VOLTTRON root directory to create a virtual environment  and install the package's Python dependencies.
+In this step, we will rely on the :code:`bootstrap.py` script in the root directory to bootstrap the platform environment.
+This process will create a virtual environment and install the package's Python dependencies.

 .. note::

    VOLTTRON provides different message bus options.
 In this tutorial we will demonstrate the default ZeroMQ option.
 (Read more about :ref:`message bus<Message-Bus>`.)

-Running the following command.
+Bootstrap the VOLTTRON environment by running the following command.
 (This may take a while.)

 .. code-block:: bash